Community Kitchen

 Kids Cafe serves as a direct partnership between the Food Bank and existing after-school programs to provide nutritious meals to low-income children who may not otherwise have access to healthy and balanced nutrition outside of school.

-Kids Cafes are safe, nurturing places where neighborhood children can go after school to receive a free meal and participate in programs such as homework assistance, physical activities and more.
+Kids Cafe®, an official program of Feeding America, is a safe, nurturing place where neighborhood children can go after school to receive a free meal and participate in programs such as homework assistance, physical activities, and more.

 Summer Food Service Program